DhruvAthaide/Android_WebRTC_Spyware/README.md

 - ⚡ **Bandwidth**: Minimum 2 Mbps for smooth streaming

 ## 🚀 Quick Setup Guide

+> Prefer auto-start streaming with no UI toggle?
+Switch to the **autostream** branch.

 ### 1️⃣ **Clone & Initialize**
 ```bash